KarelZe/thesis/references/obsidian/📖chapters/🔚 Conclusion.md

 The goal of this study is to examine the performance (...) and determine (...).

 In conclusion, we propose a (...) to (...).
-In this paper, we present (...) that (...), and competitive with state-of-the-art foundation models.
-Most notably, Our approach achieves performance on par with SOTA
-The method we introduced satisfies numerous desirable properties

 correctly classifying 85 %
 In particular, transactions inside the bid}ask spread, small transactions, and transactions in large or frequently traded stocks are often misclassifed.